3mdeb/news-and-ideas/blog/content/post/2020-04-27-trenchboot-nlnet-release-04.md

     in which it is precisely described.

 # Summary

+If you followed showed procedures, you should have up-to-date DRTM in your NixOS or custom Linux image with DRTM enabled.
+As mentioned at the beginning, in next article we introduce our CI/CD system.
+You will see how it improve development and how entire community will take advantage of it.

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features